bharat22122006/backend-beginner-roadmap.md/docs/react/building-your-app/production-build.md

 title: Creating a Production Build in Create React App
 sidebar_label: Production Build
 sidebar_position: 12
-tags: [react, create react app, production build, react build, production build, create react app production build, react production build, create react app build, react build, production build, create react app production build, react production build, create react app build, react build, production build, create react app production build, react production build, create react app build, react build, production build, create react app production build, react production build, create react app build, react build, production build, create react app production build, react production build, create react app build, react build, production build ]
+tags: [react, create react app, production build, react production build, create react app build, react build, production build]
-keywords: ["create react app production build", "react production build", "create react app build", "react build", "production build", "create react app production build", "react production build", "create react app build", "react build", "production build", "create react app production build", "react production build", "create react app build", "react build", "production build", "create react app production build", "react production build", "create react app build", "react build", "production build" ]
+keywords: ["react", "create react app", "production build", "react production build", "create react app build", "react build", "production build"]
 description: "Learn how to create a production build for your React app using Create React App.
 Optimize your code, reduce file sizes, and enhance performance for your users with this enchanting guide!"
+hide_table_of_contents: true
 ---

 Welcome, aspiring developers, to the magical world of React production builds!
 In this enchanting guide, we'll walk you through the process of creating a production build for your Create React App.
 Brace yourselves for optimized code, faster load times, and an immersive user experience!